5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end.md

 ````
 #### Creating a content hosting configuration

-There is a guide on how to test the AS with the AF in the [AS Wiki](https://github.com/5G-MAG/rt-5gms-application-server/blob/main/docs/README.md#testing-with-the-application-function).
+There is a guide on how to test the AS with the AF in the [documentation](../usage/application-server/testing-AS.html#testing-with-the-application-function).
 We are following a slightly different approach as we use the `msaf-configuration` tool that ships with version `1.3.0` of the Application Function.
 The `msaf-configuration` tool creates a `provisioningSession` and a `contentHostingConfiguration` based on a JSON input file.
 Moreover, it automatically generates the required `M8` information for us that we will later need on the client-side.

 First we create a configuration file to be used by the `msaf-configuration` tool: